MSc Pharmaceutical Technology and Quality Assurance / Course details

 • Advanced Pharmaceutical Science 2 (30 credits)

-You will choose from the following subjects within the course units:
+You will choose six 10-credit options from the following subjects (three in each of the units above):

 • Advanced QA